Level 5 Integrative Counselling Training Course in Liverpool

 • Attachment, Loss and the Experience of Grief

-• Dual Process Method
+• Dual Process Method and Worden's Four Tasks

-Unit 11: Narrative Therapy
+Unit 11: Narrative Therapy +

-• Prominent Social Discourse
+• Prominent Social Discourse and Problem Saturated Stories

-• Externalising
+• Externalising and Deconstruction

-Unit 12: Family counselling
+Unit 12: Family Counselling +

-• Family Sculpting – Theory and Case Studies
+• Family Sculpting: Theory and Case Studies

-• Strength Based Family Therapy
+• Bowen's System Theory and Strength Based Family Therapy

 • Family Therapy Techniques and Applications

-Unit 13: Couples‘ Counselling
+Unit 13: Couples' Counselling +

 • Unconscious Dynamics of Relationships